 MAO is an enzyme found in cells.
 There are 2 types of MAOs: type A and type B.3

 MAOs in the intestines are mostly type A. Most of the MAOs in the brain are type B. In the brain, MAO-B plays an important role in the breakdown of neurotransmitters (chemical messengers) like dopamine.
 MAO inhibitors (MAOI) block the action of the enzyme.3

 The motor symptoms of Parkinson’s are caused by the reduction in dopamine, which sends signals in the brain to produce smooth, purposeful movement.
 As PD damages and destroys neurons (nerve cells) that make dopamine, the motor symptoms of PD appear.1

 Levodopa therapy provides the precursor to dopamine.
 It is the substance used to make dopamine.
 Adding an MAO-B inhibitor slows the breakdown of levodopa and dopamine in the brain.
 This may boost the effect of levodopa.1

 Several different MAO-B inhibitors are used to treat PD, including:1

 - Eldepryl® (selegiline hydrochloride)

 - Xadago® (safinamide, tablets)

 - Emsam® (selegiline patch)

-Each person with PD experiences a highly individual set of symptoms and progression of the disease.
-Treatments are determined based on the individual’s symptoms and how they respond to different medications.
+Each person with PD experiences a unique set of symptoms and progression of the disease.
+Treatments are based on the person's symptoms and how they respond to different drugs.